Drew Brees Quick Info | |

 Brand Endorsements

 Drew Brees has long-term endorsement deals with Nike and Pepsi Co.
-The other major brands that Brees has represented over the course of his career includes –
+The other major brands that Brees has represented over the course of his career include –

 - Microsoft